AdobeDocs/experience-platform.en/help/sources/tutorials/api/collect/ecommerce.md

 ## Create a target connection {#target-connection}

 A target connection represents the connection to the destination where the ingested data lands in.
-To create a target connection, you must provide the fixed connection spec ID associated to the Data Lake..
+To create a target connection, you must provide the fixed connection spec ID associated to the Data Lake.
 This connection spec ID is: `c604ff05-7f1a-43c0-8e18-33bf874cb11c`.

 You now have the unique identifiers a target schema a target dataset and the connection spec ID to data lake.
 Using the [!DNL Flow Service] API, you can create a target connection by specifying these identifiers along with the dataset that will contain the inbound source data.